-3. Class 2 LTIP Units Subject to Partnership Agreement; Transfer Restrictions.
-The Class 2 LTIP Units are subject to the terms of the Plan and the terms of the Partnership Agreement, including, without limitation, the restrictions on transfer of Units (including, without limitation, Class 2 LTIP Units) set forth in Article 9 of the Partnership Agreement.
-Any permitted transferee of the Class 2 LTIP Units shall take such Class 2 LTIP Units subject to the terms of the Plan, this Agreement, the Notice and the Partnership Agreement.
-Any such permitted transferee must, upon the request of the Partnership, agree to be bound by the Plan, the Partnership Agreement, the Notice and this Agreement, and shall execute the same on request, and must agree to such other waivers, limitations, and restrictions as the Partnership or the Company may reasonably require.
-Any sale, transfer, exchange, redemption, assignment, pledge, hypothecation or other encumbrance (each, a "Transfer") of the Class 2 LTIP Units which is not made in compliance with the Plan, the Partnership Agreement, the Notice and this Agreement shall be null and void and of no effect.
-Notwithstanding any other provision of this Agreement, without the consent of the Committee (which it may give or withhold in its sole discretion), the Grantee vested or unvested), including by means of a redemption of such Class 2 LTIP Units by the Partnership, until the earlier of (i) the occurrence of, and in connection with, a Change of Control (or such earlier time as is necessary in order for the Grantee to participate in such Change of Control transaction with respect to the Class 2 LTIP Units and receive the consideration payable with respect thereto in connection with such Change of Control) and (ii) the expiration of the two (2) year period following the Date of Award set forth in the Notice, other than by will or the laws of descent and distribution.
+- (h) "Restrictions" means the exposure to forfeiture set forth in the Notice. - (i) "Unvested Unit" means any LTIP Unit that has not become fully vested pursuant to Section 6 hereof and remains subject to the Restrictions. - 5.
+LTIP Units Subject to Partnership Agreement; Transfer Restrictions.
+The LTIP Units are subject to the terms of the Plan and the terms of the Partnership Agreement, including, without limitation, the restrictions on transfer of Units set forth in Article 9 of the Partnership Agreement.
+Any permitted transferee of the LTIP Units shall take such LTIP Units subject to the terms of the Plan, this Agreement, the Notice and the Partnership Agreement.
+Any such permitted transferee must, upon the request of the

+Partnership, agree to be bound by the Plan, the Partnership Agreement, the Notice and this Agreement, and shall execute the same on request, and must agree to such other waivers, limitations, and restrictions as the Partnership or the Company may reasonably require.
+Any sale, transfer, exchange, redemption, assignment, pledge, hypothecation or other encumbrance (each, a "Transfer") of the LTIP Units which is not made in compliance with the Plan, the Partnership Agreement, the Notice and this Agreement shall be null and void and of no effect.
+Notwithstanding any other provision of this Agreement, without the consent of the Committee (which it may give or withhold in its sole discretion), the Grantee shall not convert the LTIP Units (or any corresponding Class 2 LTIP Units into which the Class 2 Performance LTIP Units convert) into Partnership Common Units or Transfer (including by means of a redemption but excluding any conversion of Class 2 Performance LTIP Units to Class 2 LTIP Units) the LTIP Units or any corresponding Class 2 LTIP Units into which the Class 2 Performance LTIP Units convert, in each case whether vested or unvested, until the earlier of (i) the occurrence of, and in connection with, a Change of Control (or such earlier time as is necessary in order for the Grantee to participate in such Change of Control transaction with respect to LTIP Units and receive the consideration payable with respect thereto in connection with such Change of Control) and (ii) the expiration of the two (2) year period following the Date of Award set forth in the Notice, other than by will or the laws of descent and distribution.

-4. Performance Vesting.
+6. Performance Vesting.